Wiredcraft/test-fullstack/README.md

 * Use React for the frontend.
 * Do not use any scaffolding tool such as `create-react-app`, or any CSS framework, but try to use some JS frameworks such as React-Router, and packing tools such as Webpack or Parcel etc.
-* Use any backend framework as you like.
-Use any DB for storing the data, or if you prefer, only using the memory \(with no permanent storage\) could just work.
+* Prefer TypeScript related backend frameworks.
+Use any DB for storing the data, or if you prefer, in-memory DBs could just work.

 #### Advanced requirements